-The EMCDDA received responses from the 27 Member States (), as well as from Turkey and Norway.
-Of these, two Member States (Slovenia and Sweden) reported detections of tetrahydrofuranylfentanyl ().
+The EMCDDA received responses from 27 Member States (), as well as from Turkey and Norway.
+Of these, five Member States (Belgium, Germany, Slovenia, Sweden and the United Kingdom) reported detections of 4-fluoroisobutyrylfentanyl (, ).

-It is important to note that detections of tetrahydrofuranylfentanyl may be under-reported since the substance is not routinely screened for.
-Three Member States (Austria, Slovenia and Sweden) reported that tetrahydrofuranylfentanyl is part of routine screening in some (but not all) laboratories.
+It is important to note that detections of 4-fluoroisobutyrylfentanyl may be under-reported since the substance is not routinely screened for.
+Three Member States (Austria, Slovenia and Sweden) and Norway reported that 4-fluoroisobutyrylfentanyl is part of routine screening in some (but not all) laboratories.